 i.
 In some applications, it is convenient to keep access to both the first node and the last node in the list.
-This is the approach in the text:

 ii.
-Sometimes a is used so that which thus eliminates special cases for inserting and deleting.
+Sometimes a head node is used so that every node has a predecessor, which thus eliminates special cases for inserting and deleting.